 If you’re familiar with ical files, here’s the URL for the ics file:

 Save the ics / iCal / iCalendar file and you can import it into your electronic diary.
 One or two clicks and it’s on your iPhone / Outlook etc. The default settings have alerts switched off but check your device to avoid nocturnal alarms.

-If you want more help on how to make use of this, see the inrng.com/calendar page which has the calendar for all the main men’s and women’s pro races this year and a fuller explanation of how to put a calendar into Outlook, an iPhone, your diary etc.
+If you want more help on how to make use of this, see the inrng.com/calendar page which has the calendar for all the main men’s and women’s pro races in 2020 and a fuller explanation of how to put a calendar into Outlook, an iPhone, your diary etc.

 Just like recent years the Tour de France – and La Course on Saturday – will be broadcast live from start to finish.
 The timings vary, check the daily preview on here.
 It pays to be selective with the viewing.
 Some stages will be fascinating to watch in full, sometimes the liveliest part of the day can be the fight to get in the day’s breakaway.
 Yes, some days are dull, just as a 90 minute football match has its lulls, a three week stage race is bound to have some sleepy moments.
 Newspaper Le Monde usually publishes a siesta guide and the calendar above has those star ratings.
 Now though it’s easier to check in than ever, you can get the Tour in your phone, at your desk and so on.